-- 2 Click Relocate. - 3 Click and drag the dServer Location to the new location on the map.
+- 2 Click Relocate.

+- 3 Click and drag the dServer Location to the new location on the map.
 The Confirm dServer Location Relocation dialog box appears.

-4 Click Yes.
+- 4 Click Yes.

-Alarm Browser
+Alert Browser

-Directly below the Map is the Alarm Browser.
-The Alarm Browser displays alerts that occur on your wireless network in a table format.
-This table provides the following information about each alert:
+Directly below the Map is the Alert Browser.
+The Alert Browser displays alerts that occur on your wireless network in a table format.
+The table displays the following information about each alert:

-Ack Indicates whether you have acknowledged the
+Ack Indicates whether you have acknowledged the alert.

-alarm.

-Alarm Indicates the type of alarm.
+Alert Indicates the type of alert.